bibi21000/FernetFile/README.md

             fout.write(data)
 ```

-## And finally encrypt / decrypt existing files with the fast and furious FernetFile with zstd compression
+Or with the fast and furious FernetFile with zstd compression

 Encrypt :
 ```